Surrogacy is an arrangement in which a woman carries and delivers a child for another couple or person.

 Counselling provides the opportunity to discuss treatment on a more personal level.
 It allows people to raise issues that are more private, such as individual concerns, relationship difficulties or current life situations that may affect the couple’s experience of treatment.
 Children may be asked to attend (if appropriate).

-At this stage, if all parties remain willing to proceed with the arrangement, all information and reports involved in your application will be collated and forwarded to the City Fertility Surrogacy Review Panel.
+At this stage, if all parties remain willing to proceed with the surrogacy arrangement, all information and reports involved in your application will be collated and forwarded to the City Fertility Centre Surrogacy Committee.

-The panel will ensure all necessary information has been obtained for your application’s submission to the Patient Review Panel for approval.
+The committee will ensure all necessary information has been obtained for your application’s submission to the Surrogacy Committee for approval.
 The final recommendation will be forwarded to your City Fertility specialist.

-When the surrogacy arrangement is in place (after legal and medical consultation), you, your partner, your surrogate and her partner must present to City Fertility.
-Our fertility coordinator will discuss the details of the cycle treatment the specialist has ordered, such as:
+When the surrogacy arrangement is in place (after legal and medical consultation), intended parent(s) and thesurrogate (and her partner) must present to City Fertility Centre for Patient Education Presentation.
+Our fertility nurse will discuss the details of the cycle treatment the specialist has ordered, such as:

 Treatment will normally begin after all the above steps have been completed.

-A healthy lifestyle is recommended before and during egg or sperm collection and pregnancy.
+A healthy lifestyle is recommended for both surrogate and intended parents before and during egg or sperm collection, embryo transfer and pregnancy.
 This includes a sensible approach to diet, exercise and alcohol.
 Adopt a healthy, balanced diet with adequate protein, carbohydrates and fibre.
-You will be advised to stop smoking and restrict your alcohol consumption before treatment.
+You will be advised to stop smoking and restrict your alcohol consumption before and during treatment until treatment outcome has been confirmed by a pregnancy test.

 *Please note the order of these steps/requirements may vary depending on your circumstances.